srobo/team-emails/SR2019/2019-05-15-kit-chase-round-1.md

 According to our records, you still have a kit from this years competition.
 As the competition has ended, we would like this back!

-Please securely pack the kit and ship it to the address listed on our website: https://studentrobotics.org/contact/.
+Please securely pack the kit and ship it to the address listed on [our website](https://studentrobotics.org/contact/).
 Once you have dispatched it, please [let us know](mailto:teams@studentrobotics.org).

 ## How to ship your kit